clsa123/Kaggle-Survey-2018-Insights/README.md

 # Kaggle-Survey-2018-Insights

 The goal of this project is to extract useful insights from kaggle survey through python visualization.
+I want to find out all the information related to data science so that I can have a better understanding of this field.

 It contains three parts: